sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## Suggesting signatures: static analysis

 - Pros: is conservative.
-The types that it retuns are correct.
+The types that it returns are correct.
 Currently, can 3x number of signatures that we have.
 - Cons: could be more general than the actual usage of method. e.g. for
 ```
 def add_strings(a, b); a + b; end; # could take String, Integer, Time, Float, Rational, Complex,...